franglow/climateactiondaily/README.md

-# 🌍 ClimateActionDaily
+# 🌍 ClimateActionDaily (v1)

 A clean, accessible, and fast Astro landing page for the book
 **“Climate Change: A Guide to Everyday Action”**

-This project delivers a fully responsive, SEO-optimized, and accessibility-friendly static site built with Astro and Tailwind CSS.
-It’s designed to communicate practical climate solutions in a calm, inviting tone — aligned with the values of mindfulness, sustainability, and clear design.
+This is **Version 1 (MVP)** of the project — a stable and production-ready base that delivers the essentials: responsive design, accessibility, and SEO.
+It’s intentionally kept lean so we can iterate and scale in future versions (adding features, pages, and enhancements without breaking the foundation).

 ---

-## ✨ Features
+## ✨ Features in v1

 - ⚡️ **Astro 5** – Static site generation with island architecture
 - 🎨 **Tailwind CSS** – Utility-first CSS with a custom design system